Call to fix 'flaws' in Universal Credit

 Call to fix 'fundamental flaws' in Universal Credit

-The Scottish government is calling on the chancellor to stop the rollout of Universal Credit to fix "fundamental flaws".
+The Scottish government is calling on the chancellor to stop the rollout of Universal Credit to enable "fundamental flaws" to be fixed.

 Finance Secretary Derek Mackay has written to Philip Hammond asking for improvements to be made to the payments system in his autumn Budget.